 Plants are one of the most essential living organisms on earth.
 They are immensely beneficial to both animals and human beings.
 They produce oxygen which is crucial for the survival of living organisms.
 Trees provide shelter to animals and are also known for their medicinal benefits.
 Overall, different parts of plants exhibit different roles.
 They act as a source of food and oxygen and maintain the ecological balance.

 For better understanding, we need to know in detail about the different parts of plants and their functions.
-Let’s have a glance at the structure of different plant parts and how are they beneficial to the environment.
+Let’s have a glance at the structure of different plant parts and how are they are beneficial to the environment.

 Parts Of Plants

 The main parts of a plant include:

-Roots are the underground part of a plant, which are collectively called the root system.
+Roots are the important and underground part of a plant, which are collectively called the root system.
 They are the major part that anchors the plant firmly in the soil.
 They absorb water and minerals from the soil, synthesise plant growth regulators, and store reserve food material.
 The apical part of the root is covered by the root cap that protects the root apex.

 The direct elongation of radicle leads to the formation of primary roots that grow inside the soil in dicots.
 It bears lateral roots that are known as secondary and tertiary roots.

 In monocots, the primary root is replaced by a large number of roots because it is short-lived.
 In some plants such as Banyan tree, the roots arise from the parts of the plant and not from the radical.
 Such roots are known as adventitious roots.

 Few plants that grow in swampy areas ave roots growing vertically upwards to get oxygen for respiration.
 Such roots are known as pneumatophores.

 Also Read: Root Modifications